Shravani1510/React/README.md

 # Front-end using React framework
- A javascript library for buliding user Interfaces.
+ A javascript library for building user Interfaces.

  This Repository contains concepts used for developing 5  different projects.